Care · Editions, authenticity

 When the last of the hundred sells, the product is archived from the shop.
 The plate is not rerun.
 The edition is not extended.
 The piece is not relisted in a different size or a different colourway a year later as a workaround.
 It is finished.

-Section four · Portraits & books
+Section four · Portraits, books

 One portrait.
 One book.
 One of one.

 Commissioned portraits are one-of-one by default.
-We keep a single archival photograph of the finished piece in our studio record, and nothing more.
+We keep a single archival photograph of the finished piece in our house record, and nothing more.
 The drawing itself is yours in the only form it will ever exist.